ammopt/koha-ill-dev/README.md

-# koha-fake-data
+# koha-ill-dev
+Tools to help [Koha](https://koha-community.org/) ILL development using [koha-testing-docker](https://gitlab.com/koha-community/koha-testing-docker)

+## Start ILL in k-t-d
+Copy start-ill-dev.sh inside the docker container
+Run the script inside k-t-d
+`sh start-ill-dev.sh`

+The script will:
+* Install the [FreeForm](https://github.com/PTFS-Europe/koha-ill-freeform) backend if that doesn't exist.
+* Update backend_directory config in koha-conf.xml
+* Enable the ILLModule system preference

-Tool to create fake data in [Koha](https://koha-community.org/).
+# Creating fake data

-Currently requires pre-existing libraries, patrons and biblio records.
-Use in [koha-testing-docker](https://gitlab.com/koha-community/koha-testing-docker)
+Currently requires pre-existing libraries, patrons and biblio records, these should all exist out of the box using [k-t-d](https://gitlab.com/koha-community/koha-testing-docker)

-Currently only creates fake data for ILL requests.

 ## Dependencies
 * Data::Faker